hu4132231/api-testing-practice/test-cases/list-users.md

 **Expected Results**
 - Status code is `200`
 - Response structure remains valid
-- API falls back to default behavior
 - No server error (5xx) occurs

 **Notes**
-- This scenario is covered by a dedicated Postman request (TC-LU-002) to ensure repeatability and easier collection runs.
+- A dedicated Postman request is created for this case to ensure repeatability and easier collection runs.

 ---